Understanding the Updated Lease Accounting RulesBy Alan Becker | May 29, 2018

 About Alan Becker

-Alan Becker is a Director with over 15 years of accounting, auditing and consulting experience.
-For the past 13 years, he has planned, coordinated and conducted audits of nonprofit organizations including: social service organizations, child care service organizations, rehabilitation facilities, membership organizations, performing arts and cultural institutions, institutions of higher education, charter schools and museums.
-His expertise includes audits pursuant to OMB Circular A-133 and under the new Uniform Guidance, as well as various New...
+Alan Becker is a Director with 20 years of accounting, auditing and consulting experience.
+For the past 15 years, he has planned, coordinated and conducted audits of nonprofit organizations including: social service organizations, child care service organizations, rehabilitation facilities, membership organizations, performing arts and cultural institutions, institutions of higher education, charter schools and museums.
+His expertise includes Single Audits, as well as various New York State cost reporting requirements, such as the Consolidated Fiscal Report...
 READ MORE +